Hadokane/CI_PP1_Oversights/README.md

 Visual separation is achieved between sections of the website through the use of <"HR"> tags to create dividing lines.
 This simple visual, intuitively tells the user when one section ends and another begins.

 Drop shadows were added to the navigation bar and footer to provide a sleek sense of elegance and professionalism to the website.
-This furthers the visual separation between sections with added an added sense of depth and visual clarity.
+This furthers the visual separation between sections with an added sense of depth and visual clarity.

 This approach is taken one step further on the Music page with Vertical line elements being created in CSS to provide visual column separation.